1,201 total views, 6 views today

 Penalty for Late Filing of Income Tax Return

 The government provides taxpayers 4 months of window to combine all their income details to file their ITR every Assessment Year that is from 1 April to 31 July for the previous financial year.
 Actually, it takes just a few minutes to file the income tax returns and it is mandatory for all taxpayers.
 Apart from paying taxes without delay, it also must, To file the income tax returns before the notified due date or face issues.
+For returns filed after 10th January 2020, the penalty limit will be increased to Rs 10,000.
+However, as a relief to small taxpayers, the IT department has stated that if your total income is not more than Rs 5 lakh, the maximum penalty levied for delay will only be Rs 1000.
 In this article, we will discourse about the penalty for not filing the annual return.

 If the taxpayer with less gross total income that is if his income does not exceed Rs 5 lakh then the taxpayer is liable to pay is Rs 1,000 as their maximum fees.
 This law of levying penalty fees or late filing fees under section 234F was first declared in the Budget 2017 and came into effect from the assessment year 2018-19 or financial year 2017-18 onward.
 Assessment year is the year which comes next to the financial year for which the Income Tax Return is filed.
 The assessment year for the financial year 2019-20 is 2020-21.
 The main aim to introduce this law is to make all taxpayers responsible to file their income tax return on time.